SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 4) If there is any issue with the github action, it will respond to the issue with what occured.
 For more information, you can look in the actions tab on the repo to see why the action failed.
 5) If there are no issues with the action, then the issue will be autoclosed and the new internship or edits should be reflected in listings.json.

-## Github action
+## Github actions

+### Contribution Approved
-The github action is responsible for adding new contributions and edits to `listings.json`
+A github action called "Contribution Approved" is responsible for adding new contributions and edits to `listings.json`
 > Note that it does not directly edit any README files, only the listings.json file.

 The github action runs every time a new label is added to an issue.
 However, it skips every run except for those where the label added is the "approved" label.